Esri/arcgis-rest-js/CONTRIBUTING.md

 ### Documentation site

-The documentation is published at https://developers.arcgis.com/arcgis-rest-js/ and is maintained ina private repository and managed by the ArcGIS Developer Experience team.
+The documentation is published at <https://developers.arcgis.com/arcgis-rest-js/> and is maintained in a private repository and managed by the ArcGIS Developer Experience team.
 The [API reference](https://developers.arcgis.com/arcgis-rest-js/api-reference/) is generated automatically by [TypeDoc](https://typedoc.org/) via the `npm run typedoc` command and the [`typedoc.json` configuration file](./typedoc.json).

 If you see any issue with any page on the API Reference, you can fix that by updating the inline documentation comments in this repository.
 If you have an issue with one of the samples or other guide pages, please [log a documentation issue](https://github.com/Esri/arcgis-rest-js/issues/new?assignees=&labels=Documentation&template=documentation.yml).